Sign in Create account

 Tassels

 This is a slightly fancier tassel than most because you will be creating a cord for the center to tie your tassel to the shawl.
-If you don’t want/need a pretty cord you can simply attach the tassel to the shawl with a 12″ piece of doubled over yarn instead
+If you don’t want/need a pretty cord you can simply attach the tassel to the shawl with a 12″ piece of doubled-over yarn instead.

 Cut one more 12″ piece of yarn.
 Hold one end still and twist the other end until it twists in on itself making a pretty cord.
 Keeping a tight hold over the ends, lay the cord over the center of the yarn bundle on top of the yarn you just used to tie the bundle together.
 Fold the tassel in half over the cord.
 This may require an extra pair of hands.

-Attach the tassel to the ch-2 sp one of the points on the shawl with a square knot.
-If you don’t want your tassel to dangle at the end of the cord you may tie it closer to the shawl leaving longer ends.
+Attach the tassel to the ch-2 sp on one of the points on the shawl with a square knot.
+If you don’t want your tassel to dangle at the end of the cord you may tie it closer to the shawl, leaving longer ends.
 I left a space big enough to stick a finger through on mine.
 Weave the leftover ends into the shawl.

 Cut 1 24″ length of yarn and wrap it around the tassel, 1″ below the top, several times.
 Knot the ends securely.
 Optional: Put a dot of craft glue on the knot to hold it in place.